Hard problem of consciousness: Easy problems

-The easy problems are problems concerned with behaviour, and mechanistic analysis of the relevant neural processes that accompany that behaviour.
-Examples of these include how sensory systems work, how such data is processed in the brain, how that data influences behaviour or verbal reports, the neural basis of thought and emotion, and so on.
-These are problems that can be analyzed through "structures and functions".

-Chalmers' use of the word easy is "tongue-in-cheek".
-As Steven Pinker puts it, they are about as easy as going to Mars or curing cancer.
-"That is, scientists more or less know what to look for, and with enough brainpower and funding, they would probably crack it in this century."
-The easy problems are amenable to reductive inquiry.
-They are a logical consequence of lower level facts about the world, similar to how a clock's ability to tell time is a logical consequence of its clockwork and structure, or a hurricane is a logical consequence of the structures and functions of certain weather patterns.
+The easy problems are amenable to reductive enquiry.
+They are a logical consequence of lower-level facts about the world, similar to how a clock's ability to tell time is a logical consequence of its clockwork and structure, or a hurricane being a logical consequence of the structures and functions of certain weather patterns.
 A clock, a hurricane, and the easy problems, are all the sum of their parts (as are most things).

+The easy problems relevant to consciousness concern mechanistic analysis of the neural processes that accompany behaviour.
+Examples of these include how sensory systems work, how sensory data is processed in the brain, how that data influences behaviour or verbal reports, the neural basis of thought and emotion, and so on.
+They are problems that can be analysed through "structures and functions".

 Hard problem

 The hard problem, in contrast, is the problem of why and how those processes are accompanied by experience.
 It may further include the question of why these processes are accompanied by this or that particular experience, rather than some other kind of experience.
 In other words, the hard problem is the problem of explaining why certain mechanisms are accompanied by conscious experience.
 For example, why should neural processing in the brain lead to the felt sensations of, say, feelings of hunger?
 And why should those neural firings lead to feelings of hunger rather than some other feeling (such as, for example, feelings of thirst)?

 Chalmers argues that it is conceivable that the relevant behaviours associated with hunger, or any other feeling, could occur even in the absence of that feeling.
 This suggests that experience is irreducible to physical systems such as the brain.
 This is the topic of the next section.